lisez/clerk/README.md

 # clerk

-A command-line JSON validator to validate documents with JSON schema from local files or databases.
+An executable JSON validator with JSON schema to validate documents from local files or databases.

 ## Install